-Thailand is one of the world’s hottest tourist destinations with millions of visitors arriving each year to enjoy hot sun, clear blue skies and even clearer tropical waters.
-Friendly people, great food and not to mention pumping nightlife make Thai hotspots like Krabi and Phuket the perfect holiday destination for travelers of any inclination.
-Finnair’s Thailand travel guide highlights some of the best holiday experiences to seek out in these Andaman sea holiday meccas.
+Thailand is one of the world’s hottest tourist destinations with millions of visitors flying to Thailand each year to enjoy hot sun, clear blue skies, and even clearer tropical waters.
+Friendly people, great food and not to mention pumping nightlife make Thai hotspots like Krabi and Phuket the perfect holiday destination for travellers of any inclination.
+Finnair’s Thailand travel guide highlights some of the best holiday experiences to seek out in these Andaman Sea holiday meccas.

 SIGHTS IN THAILAND

 It’s no secret that people come to Thailand to let their hair down.
 In Phuket this is easy to do with the multitude of bars, clubs and restaurants creating an around-the-clock buzz of people, sights and sounds.
 Seemingly any type of fun can be found - superclubs like Seduction, laid back beachside bars and a wealth of dining options, local and international.
 A well-known Thailand sight is Phuket’s Fantasea, the place to watch Thai trapeze artists whirl in a grand stage show.
 In Krabi you’ll find more relaxed ways to spend your evenings by the sea with relaxing restaurants and poolside drinks.

 Freshen up after a night of partying with some of the many water activities available in and around Phuket and Krabi; swimming, snorkelling, diving and parasailing can all be done within easy reach of your hotel.
 Explore the many beaches of the area with a long stroll on the fine white sand.